 Livestock production is focused around eight commodities: dairy milk, beef, poultry, eggs, pigs, goats, sheep and honey.
-Poultry remains the livestock commodity with highest production, however the production of eggs and pork, declined in 2020 and 2021 due to the collapse of the tourist market, and during the Covid 19 Pandemic.
-Production and sales are forecasted to increase as the economy and the tourism sector recover.
-Although beef production grew rapidly in 2020 and 2021, this reflected cattle being slaughtered due to the infection of Bovine Tuberculosis and Bovine Brucellosis.
+Poultry remains the livestock commodity with highest production, but it, and eggs and pigs, declined during 2020 and 2021 due to the collapse of the tourist market, and trade in general, during Covid 19.
+Production and sales are forecasted to increase as the economy, tourism in particular, recover.
+Although beef production grew rapidly in 2020 and 2021, this reflected cattle being slaughtered due to the infection of Tuberculosis (TB) and, to a lesser extent, Brucellosis (BR).

 For the same reason, dairy milk production has declined at an average rate of 2.7% per year over the five years to 2021.
-Increasing livestock production will require efforts to control the prevalence of TB, strengthening farm husbandry, improving stock through artificial insemination and embryo transfers and building the capacity of extension services and farmers.
+Increasing livestock production will require attention to address the incidence of TB, strengthening farm husbandry, improving stock through artificial insemination and embryo transfers and building the capacity of extension services and farmers.